Ace1928/ollama_toolkit/docs/model_management.md

 # Model Management

-This document details the model management capabilities in Ollama Toolkit v0.1.9, following Eidosian principles of structural control and recursive refinement.
+This document details the model management capabilities in Ollama Forge v0.1.9, following Eidosian principles of structural control and recursive refinement.

 ## Overview

-Ollama Toolkit provides a comprehensive set of functions for managing models:
+Ollama Forge provides a comprehensive set of functions for managing models:
 - Listing available models
 - Retrieving model information
 - Pulling new models